streetturtle/awesome-wm-widgets/_widgets/volume-widget.md

 |------------|----------------------|-----------------------------------------------|
 | `icon_dir` | `[widget_dir]/icons` | Path to the folder with icons (absolute path) |

-_Note:_ if you are changing icons, the folder should contain following .svg images:
+**Note:** If you are changing icons, the folder should contain the following .svg images:
  - audio-volume-high-symbolic
  - audio-volume-medium-symbolic
  - audio-volume-low-symbolic